carloscabo/socialize/README.md

 - Google Plus
 - Print

-# extending and adding new icons
+## extending and adding new icons

 In the `src` folder there is an `Adobe Illustrator CS5` file with icons inside, if you need to add a new icon, add it to this file, export an `svg` and use **IconMoon** service to regenerate the **socialize font**.

+## known issues

+- If you are in `localhost` the sharing functionallity can fail, as some of the services get the data from the url.

-# TO-DO
+## TO-DO

-socialize.js
+- Intesive testing
+- Add more services
+  - Share by email